sudara/melatonin_blur/README.md

 ### Updating and Animating Shadows

 Starting with version 1.2, caching of the underlying single channel blurs is position, color, offset and opacity agnostic.

-Translation: you can animate these at 60fps and it's cheap.
+Translation: you can animate these things at 60fps and it's very cheap.
 Only some image compositing, no blur recalculation.

 This is great for `juce::Path`s that look the same each paint but move around (such as slider thumbs).